|Genetics of Differentiation - URA 2578 CNRS|

 The unit studies the mechanisms implicated in the regulation of expression of hepatic genes and in the roles of the transcription factors that are necessary for the establishment and maintenance of hepatic differentiation.
 In addition, we have established new experimental models of liver cell differentiation, and are attempting to identify transcripts that are specifically induced when hepatocytes are infected by sporozoites of Plasmodium berghei.

-Role and regulation of HGNF4a (N. Briançon, A. Bailly, C. Rachez)
+Role and regulation of HNF4α (N. Briançon, A. Bailly, C. Rachez)

 At present, our efforts are concentrated on the study of HNF4α, a transcription factor of the nuclear receptor family which has been identified as a key factor for execution of the liver differentiation program.
 The HNF4α gene has two alternative promoters whose use is regulated during the course of liver development.
 (Other isoforms, not discussed here, derive from internal splicing events.)
 The distal P2 promoter directs the expression of the HNF4α7 isoform, and it is used during embryogenesis in the liver, while the HNF4α1 transcript of the proximal P1 promoter is always the majority form in the liver, and the quasi-exclusive one after birth.

 To analyse the roles of the two isoforms of HNF4, α 1 and α7, we have used directed mutagenesis in the mouse to create animals that express only one of the two isoforms (as well as its internal splicing derived isoforms) , but under control of both of the respective promoters.
 In this context, the total amount of HNF4α protein should not vary in the knock-in geneotypes.
 Mice that produce α1-only and α7-only are viable and reproduce normally, indicating that the two isoforms show functional redundancy.
 Nevertheless, subtle differences are observed in the adults : in particular, lipid metabolism is affected in the α7-only animals.
+Furthermore, it has been possible to identify target genes of HNF1α which require a functional AFl for activity, including ApoAIV and Constitutive Androstane Receptor (CAR).
 These geneticaly modified animls permit a direct test of the role of the AF1 domain of this member of the nuclear receptor family, for only HNF4α1 possesses a functional AF1.